CHIP-8 was a virtual machine for microcomputers

 - 1 16-bit register named

-that stores memory addresses. - 1 special 1-byte register named
+Ithat stores memory addresses. - 1 special 1-byte register named

-that is a timer for sound. - 1 special 1-byte register named
+STthat is a timer for sound. - 1 special 1-byte register named

-that is a generic countdown timer. - A stack with capacity for 16 slots.
+DTthat is a generic countdown timer. - A stack with capacity for 16 slots.
 This is used to handle calls to subroutines.

-, but the first range is reserved for the interpreter itself.
-CHIP-8 ROMS load from address 0x200
+Memory addresses range from 0x000 to 0xFFF, but the first range is reserved for the interpreter itself.
+CHIP-8 ROMS load from address 0x200.

-monochrome display and a synthesizer/buzzer that emits a tone when the ST
+In addition to the CPU, there's also a 64×32 monochrome display and a synthesizer/buzzer that emits a tone when the ST register is non-zero.

 Opcodes